 The fabric around the seams of the t-shirt should be smooth and not gather unexpectedly.
 'Puckering' happens when too much stitch tension is applied which pushes the fabric inward.
 Aside from the undesirable appearance, the problem is analogous to a tightly held elastic band, the stitches will break easily with everyday wear.

 Frayed edges after the first wash is a major indicator of a poorly made t-shirt.
 So don’t let this happen and ensure that all raw edges are fully covered and the seams are overlocked.

-A well-made item will have neat, even and clear finish on the insides as well.
-Ideally, you should be able to turn a t-shirt inside out and barely notice a difference from the ‘right’ side.
+A well-made item will have a neat, even, and clear finish on the insides as well.
+Ideally, you should be able to turn a t-shirt inside out and barely notice a difference from the right side.

 With exact measurements and the correct sizing system and fabric identification, fashion designers can save time and money.

 However, there still seems to be some miscommunication between designers and manufacturers when it comes to interpreting these tech packs and errors still exist.
 If you use Techpacker you can streamline the communication process and never miss an important comment from your factory.
 At the same time, the solution is as simple as making tech packs more visual and detailed and ensuring your flat sketches are in top shape as well.